 Where Did the Nightsisters of Dathomir Learn How to Use Magic?

 Dathomir itself has a strong dark side presence in the Star Wars universe, which the Nightsisters used as the source of their magic.
 The planet also produced many dark side users.
-But the Nightsisters kept their world neutral from outside politics and matters.
+But the Nightsisters kept their world neutral from outside politics and galactic matters.
 The Jedi let the Nightsisters govern themselves and generally stayed out of Dathomir’s business.
 That worked both ways, as denizens of the planet rarely left their strange world and rarely allowed anyone to visit.

 Why Happened to the Nightsisters During the Clone Wars?